avrilcoghlan/LittleBookofRBioinformatics/src/chapter7.rst

 All of these functions belong to the standard installation of R.

-You have also learnt the following R functions that belong to the bioinformatics libraries:
+You have also learnt the following R functions that belong to the bioinformatics packages:

-#. tablecode() in the SeqinR library for viewing the genetic code
+#. tablecode() in the SeqinR package for viewing the genetic code
 #.
-MatchPattern() in the Biostrings library for finding all
+MatchPattern() in the Biostrings package for finding all
    occurrences of a motif in a sequence
 #. retrievevirusseqs() (in file "Rfunctions.R") for retrieving
    virus DNA sequences from the NCBI database
-#. translate() in the SeqinR library to get the predicted protein
+#. translate() in the SeqinR package to get the predicted protein
    sequence for an ORF
-#. s2c() in the SeqinR library to convert a sequence stored as a
+#. s2c() in the SeqinR package to convert a sequence stored as a
    string of characters into a vector
-#. c2s() in the SeqinR library to convert a sequence stored in a
+#. c2s() in the SeqinR package to convert a sequence stored in a
    vector into a string of characters
-#. comp() in the SeqinR library to find the complement of a DNA
+#. comp() in the SeqinR package to find the complement of a DNA
    sequence
 #. generateSeqsWithMultinomialModel() (in file "Rfunctions.R") to
    generate a random sequence using a multinomial model